flyntwp/flynt-docs/content/guide/components/view-templates.md

 |  |  |  └── index.twig
 ```

-To rename the view template file, take a look at the [TimberLoader feature](https://github.com/flyntwp/flynt-starter-theme/blob/master/Features/TimberLoader/functions.php).
+If you don't like index.twig as a filename, you can change this with the [TimberLoader feature](https://github.com/flyntwp/flynt-starter-theme/blob/master/Features/TimberLoader/functions.php).

 All data passed to a component is readily available in the view.
 This data includes fields configured in the [`content fields`](/guide/components/content-fields/) file of a component, plus data passed with the [`addComponentData` filter](/guide/components/server-side-logic/#flynt-addcomponentdata).